Elsbeth (TV series)

 Elsbeth is an American police procedural comedy drama television series that premiered on February 29, 2024, on CBS.
-It is a spin-off of The Good Wife (2009–2016) and The Good Fight (2017–2022), from which Carrie Preston originated the role of Elsbeth Tascioni, an unconventional attorney who ends up working as a de facto detective.
+It is a spin-off of The Good Wife (2009–2016) and The Good Fight (2017–2022), in which Carrie Preston originated the role of Elsbeth Tascioni, an unconventional attorney who ends up working as a de facto detective.
 In April 2024, the series was renewed for a second season, which premiered on October 17, 2024.
 In February 2025, CBS renewed the series for a third season which premiered on October 12, 2025.
+In January 2026, the series was renewed for a fourth season which is slated to premiere on October 8, 2026.

-Most, though not all, episodes of Elsbeth use the "howcatchem" mystery format rather than the traditional "whodunit", showing the audience from the start who the killer is, how and why they commit the crime, and how they are caught.
+Most episodes of Elsbeth use the "howcatchem" mystery format rather than the traditional "whodunit", showing the audience from the start who the killer is and how and why they commit the crime, with the balance of the episode focusing on how they are caught, similar to the 1970s Columbo murder mystery series.

 Premise

 The series focuses on the offbeat Elsbeth Tascioni, an unconventional but astute attorney who, after a successful career in Chicago, uses her singular point of view to make unique observations and corner criminals alongside the NYPD.
 Ostensibly assigned by the United States Department of Justice to oversee a monitorship or consent decree after some controversial arrests, her real mission initially (revealed over the course of the first season) is to investigate Captain C. W. Wagner for corruption.
 Most episodes use the inverted detective story format.